 \subsection{Lesson 2 (RQ2): Feature-based explanations may enhance the accuracy in identifying actual phishing emails.}

 In investigating feature-based explanation styles, the present study reveals that in the case of true positive emails, feature-based resulted in a lower CTR (11.03\%) with respect to counterfactual ones (12.04\%).
 This difference was more pronounced in the case of Claude-generated explanations (Claude FB: 7.48\% vs. Claude CF: 10.27\%), although this should be interpreted as an observed trend rather than a statistically significant effect, given the p-value exceeding conventional thresholds.
-These insights are consistent with the recent study by \citet{zhao2024explainability}, showing that slight differences in language model tuning may trigger strong behavioural outcomes.
+These insights are consistent with the recent study by \citet{zhao2024explainability}, which shows that slight differences in language model tuning can trigger strong behavioral outcomes.
 The analysis of Item 9 further illustrates that explanations issued by Claude more frequently prompted interpretations invoking data theft or credential loss, thus suggesting a heightened salience of risk.

-\textbf{Takeaway.} Feature-based explanations may help reduce clicks on phishing attempts, although further research is needed to deepen the investigation of this trend; in particular, LLMs such as Claude appear to convey a greater sense of threat.
+\textbf{Takeaway.} Feature-based explanations may help reduce clicks on phishing attempts, although further research is needed to investigate this trend more deeply; in particular, LLMs such as Claude appear to convey a greater sense of threat.